 - 2.3 Council Officers met with the REPF Partnership Group to discuss the potential projects that would meet the interventions agreed by members and meet the funding criteria set out by Central Government.
-Feedback from the partnership meeting was used to form the addendum to the UKSPF Investment Plan. - 2.4 Following on from the Partnership Meeting, Ribble Valley Borough Council successfully submitted an addendum to the UKSPF investment plan which has resulted in the award of £433,680 capital funding which is to be invested in rural capital projects over the next two financial years. £75,000 is available in the current financial year (2023/24) with a further £358,680 available in 2024/25.
+Feedback from the partnership meeting was used to form the addendum to the UKSPF Investment Plan. - 2.4 Following on from the Partnership Meeting, Ribble Valley Borough Council successfully submitted an addendum to the UKSPF investment plan which has resulted in the award of £433,680 capital funding which is to be invested in rural capital projects as follows: - 2.4.1 £75,000 is available in the current financial year (2023/24) with a further £358,680 available in 2024/25. - 2.5 An additional Partnership Meeting was held on 30th May 2023 to discuss a proposed grant scheme.
+The grant scheme was received positively by members who attended the meeting.
+An additional comment was submitted regarding the lack of support for businesses.